piotrkabacinski/white-book-vat/README.md

 - Create new Spreadhseet in Google Suite
 - As a sheet owner: `Tools` > `Script editor`
 - Paste script content from `sheet.gs` with provided API URL
-- To launch script use newly created option in Sheets top menu: `Accounts check` > `Check data`
+- To launch script use newly created option in Sheets top menu: `Accounts check` > `Check data`.
+Before first run you will have to provide required accesses for the script (read and update sheet).

 Using Google Sheets as a data source: